 Exceeding the merchant fraud threshold in one quarter means that you have both:

 |1.
 More than AUD 50,000 in fraud losses||The value of fraud losses are based on fraud chargebacks received in the quarter.|

 |2.
 Fraud-to-sales ratio of 0.2% or above||The fraud-to-sales ratio is calculated as: F/T (F divided by T), where:

-F: Value of settled, fraudulent online CNP transactions in one quarter.
+F: Value of settled, fraudulent online CNP transactions in the quarter.

-T: Value of all settled online CNP transactions in one quarter.
+T: Value of all settled online CNP transactions in the quarter.

 Exceeding the merchant fraud threshold

 Merchant fraud rates are calculated by Adyen at the merchant account level on a quarterly basis.
 As your acquirer, Adyen is obligated to report your quarterly fraud figures to AusPayNet.